thomas-lamiaux/rocq-prover.org/data/books/software-foundations-1.md

 slug: "software-foundations-1"
 description: >
   The Software Foundations series is a broad introduction to the mathematical underpinnings of reliable software.
+  Logical Foundations is the entry-point to the series.
+It covers functional programming, basic concepts of logic, computer-assisted theorem proving, and the Rocq Prover.
 recommendation: >
-  Logical Foundations is the entry-point to the series.
-It covers functional programming, basic concepts of logic, computer-assisted theorem proving, and Rocq.
+  For newcomers interested in programming languages, the Software Foundations series is an excellent introduction to using the Rocq Prover for formal verification.
 authors:
   - Benjamin C. Pierce
   - and many others